Completing the Degree

 The student must assume full responsibility for meeting all requirements for the degree.
 Before becoming a candidate for graduation, the student must complete the following:

 - Arrange for an oral defense.
-The Office of Graduate Studies should approve the oral defense committee as soon as the dissertation proposal has been approved or defended but no later than the first day of the quarter in which the student expects to complete his/her degree.
-Formal notification of the oral defense should be filed in the Office of Graduate Studies no later than four weeks before the defense date and in accordance with the University schedule of deadlines when graduation candidacy is in the same quarter as the defense.
+The Office of Graduate Education should review the oral defense committee as soon as the dissertation proposal has been approved or defended but no later than the first day of the quarter in which the student expects to complete their degree.
+Formal notification of the oral defense should be filed in the Office of Graduate Education no later than four weeks before the defense date and in accordance with the University schedule of deadlines when graduation candidacy is in the same quarter as the defense.

 - Submit the dissertation to the oral defense committee at least two weeks before the date of the defense.